gitpatil2025/capstone-IMPAIML-2501/README.md

 ## MODEL
 The model used is VGG16, a deep convolutional neural network known for its simplicity and strong performance in image classification tasks.
 VGG16 was fine-tuned on the car damage dataset to adapt its learned features to the specific task.
 Grad-CAM was integrated to visualize which parts of the image the model focuses on when predicting damage.

+### **IMPORTANT**

+Keras notebook is [here](imageiscarornot_using_tfkeras.ipynb) and easily viewable.

+Pytorch notebook size is little bigger and cannot viewed on GitHub, I tried to [zip](imageiscarornot_using_pytorchgradcam.zip) it and upload but not successful.

+Please download either zip folder or [notebook](imageiscarornot_using_pytorchgradcam.ipynb) at local and view it [here](https://mybinder.org/v2/gh/gitpatil2025/capstone-IMPAIML-2501/1783ac43ddc29d71fc3445ae376da4b833d83d27?urlpath=lab%2Ftree%2Fimageiscarornot_using_pytorchgradcam.ipynb) online, sorry for the inconvenience caused.

 ## HYPERPARAMETER OPTIMISATION
 Since the model is not retrained, traditional hyperparameter tuning (e.g., learning rate, batch size) is mostly not applicable at this stage.